async-aws/aws/docs/contribute/generate.md

    1. Leave the `methods` key empty. (`"methods": []`)
 1. Configure the autoload section of `./composer.json` to include the new service (`"AsyncAws\\DynamoDb\\": "src/Service/DynamoDb/src"`)
 1. Do the same thing with the autoload-dev section of `./composer.json`.
-1. Add the package to the end of `./Readme.md`
 1. Run `composer dump-autoload`
 1. Adds operations you want following the [process previously defined](#creating-a-new-client-operation)